SarweshvaranA/study-of-basic-gates/README.md

 **Result:**

-Thus the above experiment is successfully executed.
+Thus the truth table of logic gates (AND,OR,NOT,NAND,NOR,XOR,XNOR) is successfully implemented and verified using verilog programmming in Quartus II.